AdvancedCustomFields/docs/guides/custom-location-rules.md

 ## Example

-Let's put these properties and methods to good use and create a custom location type called "Post Author".
+Let's put some of these properties and methods to good use and create a custom location type called "Post Author".
 This location type will allow a Field Group to appear when editing a Post based on the Post's Author attribute.

 ### 1. Setup
-Our first task is to define a new `ACF_Location` class, using the `initialize()` method to setup properties.
+Our first task is to define a new `ACF_Location` class, using the `initialize()` method to setup the location type's properties.
 In this example, we will work within the theme file **includes/class-my-acf-location-post-author.php**.

 #### includes/class-my-acf-location-post-author.php
 ```php